No. 41: Glenn Davis

 John Lackey, Anaheim/Los Angeles Angels of Anaheim pitcher (2002 to 2009):

-The Angels’ second-round 1999 draft pick from Abilene, Tex., made his major-league debut in June of 2022 at age 23 and finished 9-4 with a 3.66 ERA in 18 starts.
-But there was more to come.
-He made five appearances in the 2002 playoffs, including the second rookie to start a Game 7.
-He got the win by allowing one earned run on four hits in five innings, leaving with a 4-1 lead.
-The World Series title he won with the Angels was the first of three he won in his career — another one each with Boston and the Chicago Cubs.
-In eight of his 15 seasons with the Angels, he went 102-71, winning 19 games and a league-best ERA of 3.01 during his AL All Star season of 2007, third in Cy Young voting.
-And for those with keen vision: Lackey is the pitcher who was in a Derek Jeter Gatorade commercial as actor Harvey Keitel was telling the Yankees’ great to steal second base on “that Schemedrick.”
+Best known: The Angels’ second-round 1999 draft pick from Abilene, Tex., made his major-league debut in June of 2002 at age 23, finishing up 9-4 with a 3.66 ERA in 18 starts.
+But there was far more to come.
+Lackey made five appearances in the 2002 playoffs, topped off as becoming the second rookie ever to start a World Series Game 7.
+He got the win in the Angels’ title clincher by allowing one earned run on four hits in five innings, leaving with a 4-1 lead.
+That was the first of three World Series championships he won in his career, capturing another with Boston and the Chicago Cubs.
+With the Angels for eight of his 15 MLB seasons, Lackey was 102-71, winning 19 games and a league-best ERA of 3.01 during his AL All Star season of 2007, third in Cy Young voting.

 Jerry Reuss, Los Angeles Dodgers pitcher (1979 to 1987):